leventdem/masq-crypto/README.md

 ## ECDHE example :

-In order to provide Perfect Forward Secrecy, we implement ECDHE.
+In order to provide Perfect Forward Secrecy, we have implemented ECDHE.
-We follow this pattern (for the example) for now : ECDHE-RSA-AES128-GCM-SHA256 Where :
+For this demo we are using the following scheme : ECDHE-RSA-AES128-GCM-SHA256, where :
 - Authentication is provided with RSA-PSS signature and verification (EC public keys are signed during exchange),
-- Encryption is based on the cipher AES-GCM (which provides both confidentiality and integrity);
+- Encryption relies on the cipher AES-GCM (which provides both confidentiality and integrity);
 - The derived AES-GCM symmetric key is used only one time.

 In this example, we illustrate a communication between two users : Alice and Bob.